zoetyu/workshop-ws-04-24-chrome-extension/README.md

 Cool, you should now see the image when you open a new tab.
 (Remember to [refresh](#refresh) the extension.)

-Feel free to comment out the alert at this point.
+:thumbsup: Feel free to comment out the alert at this point.

 ### Add Quotes :speech_balloon: